maurer-j/401-Maurer/README.md

 # DA401 Capstone Project - Jordyn Maurer

 ## From Jumps to Signals: Selecting Countermovement Jump Metrics for Injury-Risk Classification
-(Write a clear, descriptive title for your project.)

 ## Research Question
 Which force plate metrics can be leveraged to proactively identify athletes at higher risk of injury?